 * China crude trading kicks off to a healthy start

 BEIJING, March 26 (Reuters) - Shanghai crude oil futures launched on Monday with mom-and-pop and institutional investors fueling much higher turnover than many expected for China's new commodity benchmark that is aimed at dominating the Asian market.

-In a sign the contract has lured overseas interest, global commodity trader and miner Glencore, and big merchants Trafigura and Freepoint Commodities were among the first to trade, although regulatory hurdles and unfamiliar rules may stymie broader take-up in the near term.
+In a sign the contract has lured overseas interest, global commodity trader and miner Glencore did the first trade, although a blend of regulatory hurdles and unfamiliar rules may stymie broader take-up in the near term.

 The launch of China's yuan-denominated oil futures - its first commodity derivative to be open to foreign investors - marked the culmination of a decade-long push by the Shanghai Futures Exchange (ShFE) to give the world's largest energy consumer more power in pricing crude sold to Asia.

 Almost 15.4 million barrels of Shanghai's most-active September contract changed hands in the 2-1/2-hour morning session to 11:30 a.m.
 (0330 GMT).
 That initially eclipsed volumes traded in the Brent May contract, before Europe's benchmark came alive around 0500 GMT.